UPDATED MAY 10, 2019

 Sessions by Age show a breakdown of the age range of visitors based on common demographics, i.e. age 45-54.
 Unless specified, this is for all traffic to the website, although it can be filtered for a specific channel or campaign.

-Visits by Keyword shows organic search data, but its very important to note that only about 5% of data is actually recovered, due to Google’s privacy policies.
-As a result of such thin data, many companies feel compelled to advertise on Google AdWords to have better access to actual keyword data and how resulting traffic actually performs on the website.
+Visits by Keyword shows organic search data, but it is very important to note that only about 5% of data is actually recovered, due to Google’s privacy policies.
+As a result of such thin data, many companies feel compelled to advertise on Google Ads to have better access to actual keyword data and how resulting traffic actually performs on the website.

 Landing Pages represent the traffic to pages where people enter the site.
-For instance, a popular blog post might have a lot of Landing Page traffic, due to direct links to that blog post from social media.
+For instance, a popular blog post might have a lot of Landing Page traffic, due to direct links to that blog post from social media or organic search traffic.
+This data can be cross-referenced with Web Position results, which can reveal opportunities to improve site content with the intent to rank better for search phrases that are already bringing in traffic.

 Devices show a breakdown by desktop (which includes laptops), mobile and tablet.
-Mobile device info can be quite instructive, but the data may be a little funny based on how the devices communicate – for instance, both “Apple iPhone” and “Apple iPhone 6s” may be listed.
+Mobile device info can be quite instructive, but the data may be a little fuzzy based on how the devices are identified – for instance, both “Apple iPhone” and “Apple iPhone 6s” may be listed.

 Operating System data refers to the visitors’ device, be it a desktop, in which case, you’d see Windows, Macintosh or Linux, or mobile/tablet, in which case you’d expect to see iOS (Apple), Android (Google), Chrome OS or Windows Phone.